tkodimac/child-minder/README.md

 * As a First Time Visitor, I want to be able to easily navigate through the website, so I can find the content.
 * As a First Time Visitor, I want to see the testimonials, so I can see whether the organization is trustworthy.

-### Returning VisitorGoals:
+### Returning Visitor Goals:

-* As a Returning Visitor, I want to see various pets, so that I can pick from.
+* As a Returning Visitor, I want to see various child minders, so that I can pick from.
-* As a Returning Visitor, I want to see information about animals, so that I can learn about each animal and make a prudent decision.
+* As a Returning Visitor, I want to see information about satisfied parents, so that I can choose a preffered minder according to the rating.
-* As a Returning Visitor, I want to find a way to get in contact with the organization, so that I can ask additional questions or send a request about a particular animal.
+* As a Returning Visitor, I want to find a way to get in contact with the organization, so that I can ask additional questions or send a request about a particular child minder.
 * As a Returning Visitor, I want to find community links, so that I can learn more about the organization.

 ### Frequent Visitor Goals:
-* As a Frequent User, I want to check whether there are any changes with available animals, so I can make a choice which animal to adopt.
+* As a Frequent User, I want to check whether there are any changes with available child minder, so I can make a choice which child minder to select.
-* As a Frequent User, I want to have options for the reason to contact the company, so I can get an explicit answer to my email.

 ## Features